Infrastructure of Changi Airport: Terminal 4

 There are a total of 21 contact gates and 8 bus gates in Terminal 4, numbered Gates G1 to G21 and Gates H1 to H8.
 Gates G1 to G17 can only be used by single-aisle aircraft such as the Airbus A320 & Boeing 737, while Gates G18 to G21 can be used by both single-aisle & wide-bodied aircraft.
 Single-aisle aircraft can also utilise the Multiple Aircraft Receiving Stands (MARS) at Gates G18 to G21, which are designated as Gates G18L to G21R.
 Bus Gates H1 to H8 are located on the ground floor in an annex next to the Heritage Zone and serve planes that are parked at remote stands.

 Cathay Pacific and Korean Air were the first two airlines to move to T4 on 31 October 2017.
 They were followed by Cebu Pacific and Spring Airlines on 2 November 2017, together with the AirAsia Group and Vietnam Airlines on 7 November 2017.
 On 6 March 2018, VietJet Air moved its operations from T3 to T4.
 In view of the effects of the COVID-19 pandemic, Cathay Pacific temporarily shifted its operations back to Terminal 1.
+Vietnam Airlines transferred its flight operations from Terminal 4 back to Terminal 3 from 26 September 2023.

-New airlines to Changi Airport included JC International Airlines and Lanmei Airlines which began operations out of T4 from 25 January 2018 and 22 April 2018 respectively.
+New airlines to Changi Airport included JC International Airlines and Lanmei Airlines, which began operations out of T4 from 25 January 2018 and 22 April 2018, respectively.
 Both airlines have since ceased their services to Singapore.
 GX Airlines and Juneyao Airlines commenced Singapore operations on 12 December 2018 and 1 February 2019 respectively.
 On 15 May 2018, West Air moved its operations from T1 to T4.
 On 28 October 2018, Regent Airways moved its operations from T1 to T4.
 On 30 November 2018, Hainan Airlines resumed operations to Singapore.

-Beginning on 16 May 2020, operations at Terminal 4 was indefinitely suspended as a result of the collapse in air passenger demand caused by the COVID-19 pandemic in Singapore, with the aim to restart operations rapidly when demand returns.
+Operations at Terminal 4 were suspended from 16 May 2020 to September 2022, due to the collapse in air passenger demand caused by the COVID-19 pandemic.

-In March 2022, Transport Minister S. Iswaran announced that additional air passenger demand would be initially served by the progressive reopening of Terminal 2, before the resumption of operations at Terminal 4.

-In September 2022, Terminal 4 was reopened and fully operational after a hiatus of more than 2 years.